sergey-rubtsov/game/README.md

 To play, first run ServerApplication and then two instances of ClientApplication.

-Server url, marks and play field size can be configured.
+Server url also can be configured.

 The solution uses Swing as frontend and Spring Web Sockets as backend application.